anshulxyz/anshulxyz.github.io/now.md

 layout: page
 ---

-I use this page to keep track of things I am doing.
-And what I've done.
+What I've been doing lately.
 {:.muted}

-### What I've been doing lately?

-- Getting stronger.
-Following the rpogram called [StrongerByScience Hypertrophy](https://www.strongerbyscience.com/)
+### Reading
+{:.muted}
+- "The Metamorphosis" by Franz Kafka
-- Reading "Flatland" by Edwin Abbott
+- "Flatland" by Edwin Abbott
-- Reading "...
-Data Structures and Algorithms" by Jay Wengrow &ensp;<span class="muted">5/20</span>
+- "A Common-Sense Guide to Data Structures and Algorithms" by Jay Wengrow
-- Reading "Precalculus" by James Stewart
+- "Introduction to Mathematical Thinking" by Keith Devlin

 <!--
 #### To start